 - Supervise people to administer their own drugs.

-- Assess clients’ needs and connect them to appropriate community resources, including healthcare services, addiction treatment programs, housing support, mental health services, and social assistance programs.
+- Assess clients’ needs and connect them to appropriate resources, including healthcare services, addiction treatment programs, housing support, mental health services, and social assistance programs.

 - Collaborate with external service providers and engage in advocacy to ensure clients receive comprehensive care and follow-up support.

-- Complete incident reports, progress notes, and other required documentation in a timely manner.
+- Maintain accurate and confidential records of client interactions, interventions, and referrals; complete incident reports, progress notes, and other required documentation in a timely manner.

 - Demonstrated ability to communicate effectively both verbally and in writing.